 A plugin can do any of the following:

-depend on the aiida distribution (it normally would)
+depend on the AiiDA distribution (and it normally will).

-Provide classes that can be used together with aiida’s through a unified interface, types include
+Provide classes that can be used together with AiiDA’s through a unified interface, including:

 - subcommands to some

 This is typically achieved by subclassing the respective base class AiiDA provides for that purpose;

 What a Plugin Cannot Do¶

 It is important to keep in mind that, even though there is very little that is impossible to achieve, in the interest of a consistent and clear user experience there are things that should not be done.